betajippity/Nuparu/README.md

 * All binary macOS libraries are built with macOS's Clang variant (Apple LLVM 5.1 or greater) using libc++.
 * All binary Windows libraries are built using /MT with Visual Studio 2017.
 * All binary libraries on all platforms are built for x86-64
-* Licenses for each library are included in each library's include/ directory
+* Licenses for each library are included either in each library's include/ directory, or in source files directly